xChezY/TikTok-AutoUpload/README.md

 ## Installation

-1. Install Python:
+1. Install Python3.7+:
-Ensure you have Python 3 installed on your system.
+Ensure you have Python 3.7+ installed on your system.
 If not, you can download and install it from https://www.python.org/downloads/.

 2. Clone the Git Repository:
 Download the Git repository and move it to a dedicated folder on your machine.